DaronWasTaken/MIW_PRO/README.md

 Most of them are using neural networks made using python and jupiter.
 Some projects will be explained more thoroughy in a seperate README file contained within their respective directories

+<i>btw some of the tasks in jupiter files might be in polish, I might translate it someday, but for now I'll just throw you in at the deepl end<i>

 <h2>Projects</h2>

 <ul>